WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 one or many alarms.
 Alert run books are not replacements for the general incident response plan and maintainers must defer to the general process for incidence response.
-The primary responsibility of the run book is to help maintainers identify the severity of an issue.
-While an alarm is still unstable, the run book also serves to document historical information relevant to identifying false positives and potential changes to the alarm configuration that may help the alarm reach stability.
+The primary responsibility of the run book is to help maintainers identify the severity of an issue and identify false positives.
+While an alarm is still unstable, the run book also serves to document historical information relevant to false positive identification and potential changes to the alarm configuration that may help the alarm reach stability.
 Alert run books should also document downtime.

 Every notification sent by an alarm must include a link to a run book.

 Run books are critical to alarm development because they document and share the knowledge of metric interpretation with everyone responding to alerts.
-While some aspects of this process may be shared in common, details for specific alarms are still necessary.
-Every run book should give guidelines for how to evaluate the severity of the issue and how to identify false positives.
-Some alarms may share similar or exactly the same steps for these.
+Some alarms may share similar or exactly the same details or instructions.
 In those cases, we can develop documents that are linked to from individual alert run books.
-Even if every detail is shared between two separate alarms, each alarm must have its own run book to serve as a space to encourage alarm-specific documentation.
-It's likely that an alarm will have few details in its run book to begin with, but these should develop over time and as maintainers experience with each alarm grows.
+Even if every detail is shared between two separate alarms, each alarm must still have its own run book to serve as a space to encourage alarm-specific documentation.
+An alarm will naturally have few details in its run book to begin with, but it should expand over time as maintainers' experience with each alarm grows.

-To clarify: alert run books should help identify severity and optionally document remediation avenues but should never supersede the general incidence response plan.
+To clarify: alert run books must help identify severity and false positives and may document remediation avenues but should never supersede the general incidence response plan.

 ```{tip}
 Run books are for _alerts_, not alarms.
 Alerts inform us of relevant alarm